sanderberents/eelab/SDS1104X-U.md

 	Workaround: don't use this query.

-- `MEGS ON` / `MEGS OFF`

-	Does not turn on or off the gate measurements.

-	Workaround: Manually turn on or off.

 - Cursor track mode is slow.
 Gate measurements is faster and should be used instead with SCPI.

 - Waveform download is broken.